fajardgb/jsPsych-FreemanLab/README.md

 3. Indicate on **Slack which project you are working** on!
 We don’t want 2 people working on the same thing, and there is lots to choose from!
 4. To start a script, clone this repo, then **make a copy of the SampleExperiment folder**.
 See the [template](#template) section below for more details.
 4. Name each trial with an intuitive name (for data saving later)
-   1. E.g: don't call a rating trial simply 'Task1'.
+   1. i.e: don't call a rating trial simply 'Task1'.
 5. If you are working on a script that requires images/word_vectors, you can use your own images/words lists, and loop over them for the experiments.
 6. Additional scripts to clean/analyze the data would be great but not necessary at the moment
 7. Push the folder to the github repo!